 This setting is used when you want to confirm that contacts’ email addresses are valid and that they actually are a person wanting to subscribe (rather than a web-crawling bot) before adding them to your contact database.
 This can be helpful for email list management, ensuring that you are only sending email to high-quality and engaged contacts and protecting your email delivery reputation.

-If a form that requires a double opt-in also adds contacts to a campaign through the form settings (see Manage Form Fills below), the contacts will not be added under the “added to campaign” trigger until the contacts verify their email address.
+If a form that requires a double opt-in also adds contacts to automation through the form settings (see Manage Form Fills below), the contacts will not be added under the “added to automation” trigger until the contacts verify their email address.
 This is useful to make sure that contacts are not added to your automation before it is possible to send them messages.

 You’ll complete the following settings: